zquestz/omniauth-google-oauth2/README.md

 ```

+#### Note about CORS

+If you're making POST requests to `/auth/google_oauth2/callback` from another domain, then you need to make sure `'X-Requested-With': 'XMLHttpRequest'` header is included with your request, otherwise your server might respond with `OAuth2::Error, : Invalid Value` error.

 ### Omniauth state

 If you'd like to use omniauth state param, you can implement it by yourself using rails csrf token.
 For example: